Pleasure House Oysters Tour (with recipe) – Let the Adventure Begin

 - Wear shorts as you’ll be standing in the water.

 - Tours are family-friendly.
-Capt.
-Chris may even bring his children along to help.
+Captain Chris may even bring his children along to help.

-- Tour start time is based around the tide patterns (low /high tide) and change daily.
+- Tour start time is based on the tide patterns (low/high tide) and changes daily.

 - 4-hour Waterman Tour.
-You get the authentic waterman experience by gearing up and getting down and dirty harvesting and sorting the oysters.
+You get the authentic waterman experience by gearing up and getting down and dirty, harvesting and sorting the oysters while also enjoying the benefits of the Tasting Tour.
+From 4-14 people.

 - 3-4 hour Chefs Table Tour.
-4-course tapas menu is served at the farm as you stand in the water.
+A 4-course tapas menu is served and set up in the Lynnhaven River at the farm as you stand in the water to enjoy your meal.
+You can explore and learn more about the oysters and farm around you in between courses.
+From 2-7 people.

 Are you an Oyster Lover?
 Share your oyster experience with us?